chadblack/2019MLA/syllabus.md

 contemporary social movements in the context of neoliberal economies.

 While some familiarity with Latin America will be helpful, this is an introduction to the history of the region since the end of colonial rule.
-If you haven't already, I encouraged you to take History 255 – the Survey of Early Latin America.

 # Readings